List of The Unit characters: Mack Gerhardt

 A few months later, during the second season, Gerhardt prepared to leave the Unit at the behest of his wife, but Tiffy decided to rescind her request and ripped up Gerhardt's transfer papers.
 Since then, he and the Unit took down the world's foremost weapons dealer, and helped take out a rebel leader in Paraguay.

 In the episode Johnny B. Goode, Mack and the team were in Iran to determine its Weapons of Mass Destruction capability.
 Mack killed a goatherd who would have compromised the mission, as well as their local contact after an explosion's debris pinned her to the ground to spare her from imminent capture, torture and death.
 When he returned home, he and Tiffy have an argument and Mack goes to a bar and gets drunk.
 While there, he punches a patron and before a fight breaks out, he is lead outside by Crystal Burns, the young fiancée of a former Alpha Team support staffer.
 Crystal offers to drive Mack home, but after discussing their sorrows with each others, they end up having sex in her car in the bar's parking lot.

 The next day, she shows up at his home, hoping to pursue an affair with him, but Mack rejects her, telling her the one night stand was a mistake and he doesn't want to risk losing his marriage over it.
 She attempts to get revenge by contacting a reporter and telling him about the Unit.
-The reporter starts poking around the base, trying to learn more about Mack to try and build a story, but is quickly shut down once SGM Blane gets involved.
+The reporter starts poking around the base, trying to learn more about Mack to try to build a story, but is quickly shut down once SGM Blane gets involved.
 He has the reporter arrested, which leads to the discovery of (possibly planted) top secret documents in his car.
 He then threatens to send him to Guantanamo Bay, Cuba as a national security threat.
 Ultimately, after convincing the reporter that Crystal is psychologically unstable (with fake medical records), he gives him the option to drop the story and leave for good.
 After this defeat, Mack convinces Crystal to also leave the base for good, which she does as she has no interest in taking care of her disabled fiancée.